It sounds like a cause for excitement: the IRS is auditing the fewest tax returns in years.

 First, a bit of basic housekeeping.
 It’s hard to weather an audit if you don’t actually know what the process entails.

-An audit, in simple terms, is a review of an individual taxpayer or business’s accounts to ensure that all the current tax laws are being followed, that income is correctly reported, and that you’re paying the right amount of taxes.
+An audit, in simple terms, is a review of an individual taxpayer or business’s accounts to ensure that all the current tax laws are being followed, that income is correctly reported with supporting documentation, and that you’re paying the right amount of taxes.

 Basically, it’s the IRS making sure that everything on your taxes is correct.
 That way, they can ensure they’re bringing in the right amount of money each year to keep the federal government operational.